ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Introduction

+\item We propose the first approach for online multiple appropriate facial reaction generation (online MAFRG), to facilitate the generation of diverse, appropriate, realistic, and temporally aligned facial reactions in response to each speaker behaviour.
+The main advantage of this online approach lies in its capacity to craft individual facial reaction frames while taking into account the historical and present speaker behaviours.
+To the best of our knowledge, our ReactFace is the first and only online approach for generating multiple appropriate facial reactions.

-\item We propose a novel strategy to synchronise the generated facial reactions with both speaker speech and visual behaviours in the temporal dimension.
-This process iteratively aligns the facial reactions with the speaker's behaviours at each time stamp, ensuring that the generated facial reactions are continuous and synchronised with the corresponding speaker behaviours.
-To the best of our knowledge, this is also the first multi-modal synchronisation module designed for facial reaction generation model.
+\item We propose a novel speaker-listener behaviour synchronization (BS) module to temporally synchronize the generated facial reactions with the speaker speech and visual behaviours.
+To the best of our knowledge, this is the first multi-modal synchronization module specifically proposed for the task of facial reaction generation.

-\item The results show that the proposed ReactFace is the first and only approach that can generate multiple appropriate facial reactions from each speaker behaviour, which also show better interaction sync, diversity and realness over existing state-of-the-art approaches.
+\item The experimental results demonstrate that ReactFace, as posited in this study, outperforms existing state-of-the-art methods in terms of achieving superior interaction synchronization, enhanced diversity, and heightened realism.

 \end{itemize}